 The Australian and New Zealand Banking Group Ltd. (ANZ) has gone a long way in focusing on the customer, and with great success.
 With the introduction of the goMoney App, ANZ can now see if a customer is struggling with a time-consuming transaction, and then send a notification to them, offering them a simpler and faster approach.

 With all of these great points and insights from experts and leaders in digital marketing and advertising, we offer an “umbrella” approach to you, to make it simpler.
 It is simple: engage with the customer.
 But how?

-There are a number of ways to skin that cat, but we would suggest starting off by simply ensuring that you have a dedicated social media writer on your team dealing instantly with complaints or queries on behalf of your client’s brands.
+There are a number of ways to skin that cat, but we would suggest starting off by simply ensuring that you have a dedicated social media management reseller on your team dealing instantly with complaints or queries on behalf of your client’s brands.